Fusion-equivariant stability conditions and Morita duality

 There are a few reasons why the submanifold $\Stab_\cC(\cD)$ might be worthy of further consideration.
 One simple reason is that the submanifold $\Stab_\cC(\cD)$ might be easier to understand than the entire manifold $\Stab(\cD)$, while still capturing something important about $\cD$ or its autoequivalence group.

-In \cref{sec:app}, we present two classes of examples in relation to fusion categories coming from finite groups; we describe them both briefly here.
-The first concerns the representation theory of McKay quivers of a group $G$ and an $\ell$-dimensional representation $V$ of $G$.
-Such a pair $(G,V)$ gives rise to an action of $G$ by automorphisms on the path algebra $\Bbbk K_\ell$, where $K_{\ell}$ is the $\ell$-Kronecker quiver.
-The representation theory of the skew group algebra $(\Bbbk K_\ell)G$ (i.e.\ the smash product of $G$ and $\Bbbk K_\ell$) is governed by another quiver $Q_G$, known as the separated McKay quiver of the pair $(G,V)$.
-By construction, the fusion category $\rep(G)$ acts on the bounded derived category $D^bQ_G$ of the separated McKay quiver.
-We identify the spaces $\Stab_{\rep(G)}(D^bQ_G)$ :
+In \cref{sec:app}, we present two classes of examples in relation to fusion categories coming from finite groups $G$; we describe them both briefly here.
+The first class of examples comes from separated quivers $\overline{Q}_{G,V}$ of McKay quivers $Q_{G,V}$, which were studied e.g.\ in \cite{AusRei_McKay} (see \cref{defn:McKayquiver} and \cref{fig:McKayquiver}).
+We fully identify the closed submanifold of $\rep(G)$-equivariant stability conditions of $\overline{Q}_{G,V}$ via the stability manifold of the $\ell$-Kronecker quiver: